 - Unusually large canker sores

-- Recurring sores, with new ones developing before old ones heal
+- Recurring sores, with new ones developing before old ones heal, or frequent outbreaks

-- Persistent sores, lasting three weeks or more
+- Persistent sores, lasting two weeks or more

 - Sores that extend into the lips themselves (vermilion border)